 7. (North aisle, first to third windows) T Baillie and Co, 1867 (KI), ‘pickled’.

 8. (North clerestory, second and third windows) T Baillie and Co, 1874 – also ‘pickled’.

 9. (Both aisle west windows) Cox and Barnard, designed by P O Chapman, 1958 (WSRO Fac 1849).

 Monument: (Churchyard) Martha Chilvers (d1807).
 By E Coade and Sealy in their artificial stone.
 It consists of a square base with angels at each corner, surmounted by an urn (A Kelly p192).

-(image) Mosaics: (Nave) 1886, by W Butterfield (BN 51 p114), and inspired by S Appollinari, Ravenna.
+Mosaics: (Nave) 1886, by W Butterfield (BN 51 p114), and inspired by those in S Appollinari, Ravenna.
 Between the clerestory windows are the twelve Apostles, with heads of Old Testament Patriarchs in the spandrels.
 Rediscovered cartoons show a Christ in Glory was intended for the space above the chancel arch (CT 12 March 1999 p28).
 The makers were Burke and Co of London, using Italian craftsmen (Thompson p460).
 Discoloured by dirt and decaying, renovation was completed in 2006.

 1. (South aisle) Large late C13 with a trefoil head.
 It has two drains, one trefoil-shaped, the other like a quatrefoil.

 2. (South chancel) Now used as a credence and thus invisible, but probably late C14 and said to be double (Mosse (ed) p18)

 Pulpit: According to GM, Peacock designed a new pulpit (and reading desk) of carved oak.
 This corresponds to the present one, though it is impossible to be certain they are the same.